 A little more about me:

 My ability to ask the right questions and actively listen really helps me fully understand my clients.
 I am able to quickly identify solutions that will work for the long term and really make a positive impact.
 My clients regularly comment on how comfortable and confident they feel when working with me.
-Check out just a few of the comments here.
 I feel absolutely blessed to work with such wonderful people!

 I take my work seriously (but that doesn’t preclude making it fun).
 Continuing education is of paramount importance.
 I have taken many credits through NAPO and the National Study Group on Chronic Disorganization.
 These are just few of the classes I have taken: